 Fire Damage Restoration Process

-Getting your home or business back to normal after a fire damage can be a complicated process.
-Typically there is smoke and soot damage that needs to be clean up and also water damage from either the fire department or sprinklers.
-And unfortunately, there is usually damage to not only the structure of the building but to your contents as well.
+Getting your home or business back to normal after a fire damage event can be a complicated process.
+Typically, there is smoke damage and soot damage that needs to be cleaned up, in addition to water damage from either the fire department or sprinkler systems.
+Unfortunately, there is usually damage to not only the structure of the building but to your contents as well.

 Every fire damage event is a little different, and requires a unique solution, but the general process stays the same.
 The steps listed below illustrate our process for the “typical” fire damage emergency.